 - Move the pan to a wire cooling rack and let cool for 5-10 minutes.
 Turn the bread out of the pan onto the rack and let it cool until room temperature and serve!

-1. To bring the eggs to room temperature quickly, just place them in a cup or small bowl and cover with room temperature (not hot) water for 5 minutes.
+1. Take out the eggs and sour cream 30 to 60 minutes before starting the recipe.
+To bring the eggs to room temperature quickly, just place them in a cup or small bowl and cover with room temperature (not hot) water for 5 minutes.

 3. This bread will store in an air-tight container at room temperature for 3-4 days.
 It will freeze in an air-tight container for 2 months.

-5. To serve the bread toasted -- toast each slice over low heat for 1.5-2 minutes, or until just browning around the edges.
+6. To serve the bread toasted just toast each slice on low heat for 1.5-2 minutes, or until just browning around the edges.
 Smear with 1 teaspoon butter and enjoy!

 Amount Per Serving Calories 307Total Fat 11gSaturated Fat 6gTrans Fat 0gUnsaturated Fat 4gCholesterol 56mgSodium 212mgCarbohydrates 47gFiber 5gSugar 14gProtein 8g